pyeudiw.satosa.backends.openid4vp package

 • client_metadata (dict) – optional client_metadata to be included in the request object

 • submission_data (dict) – optional submission data, such as the duckle query, to be included in the request object.
-If this parameter is set, the duckle data is used to build the request object; else the presentation definition retrocompatibility is used.
+If this parameter is set, the duckle data is used to build the request object.

 • wallet_nonce (str) – optional nonce to be used by the wallet.